Aryansh-S/USACO/algo_by_div/README.md

 Pairs are limited to two elements and make you do ``.first`` and ``.second`` (and nesting them involves convoluted stuff like ``.second.first``), and tuples have something weird involving ``get``.
 On the other hand, arrays have indexing and convenient syntax.
 So, even if pairs and tuples are more popular, I prefer arrays.

+***

+And a final important one unrelated to implementations:

 > Where do I go to actually learn the algorithms and data structures you've implemented here?

 You're right: these are just implementations, and while they have some explanatory comments attached to them, they don't formally teach the concepts.
 A good starting point is googling the names of concepts to find relevant articles and videos.
 I would recommend steering clear of GeeksforGeeks -- they're infamous for bad explanations and faulty, verbose code.
 Check these out instead: